 Social proof can help you increase the trust that shoppers have in your products or brand.
 These 18 examples of social proof in action might just give you a few ideas for your own site.

 The SEO Guide for Marketplaces and Ecommerce Sites – by Eran Galperin, KISSmetrics

 SEO for ecommerce can be tricky, especially since online stores can be short on the content Google wants to rank pages highly.
-This guide will help you improve your store or marketplace’s SEO to give you a better shot at ranking highly in searches.

 Finally, none of these marketing strategies will cut it if your website doesn’t look great.
 Here are a few of the best web design articles to get you on the right track for a beautiful, mobile-friendly site.